Creating and using forms

 Download the example to work along with the video.

-In real life, a form is piece of paper that you fill out so that someone can collect and keep track of specific information about you.
-Only one record, your record, is captured with any given paper form.
+In real life, a form is piece of paper you fill out so someone can collect and keep track of specific information about you.
+Only one record—your record—is captured with any given paper form.

-Access 2007 forms work very much the same way.
+Access 2007 forms work in very much the same way.

-A database owner wants to control the levels of access that other database users have to the data -- because the fewer people that are interacting with the data, the lower the chance that the data can become compromised.
-Corrupt data is not useful!
-Forms are one more way that the database owner can limit the actions of the other users.
-Form properties can be set so users can only enter records or only view records.
+A database owner wants to control the levels of access other database users have to the data; the fewer the amount of people who are interacting with the data, the lower the chances are of the data becoming compromised.
+Forms are one more way a database owner can limit the actions of the other users.
+Form properties can be set so users can only enter records or just view records.